Sisport

-Sisport is a women's basketball team during the 1970s and 1980s in Turin, Italy.
+Sisport is a multi-sports team based in Turin, Italy.

 History

 Gruppo Sportivo FIAT (G.S.
 FIAT) was founded in 1922 by employees of the eponymous automobile manufacturer the city of Turin is still associated with.
-Since 1978, it has first known as Sisport Fiat and then simply as Sisport.
+Since 1978, it was first known as Sisport Fiat and then simply as Sisport.
 The club now primarily supports amateur and youth sports due to the emergence of professionalism in various sports.